dmitriisem/PaylocityBugChallenge/README.md

 **Description:**

 API allows to use GET method on deleted record.
-API shows "200" status code and shows and empty body of the deleted record.
+API shows "200" status code and an empty response body of the deleted record.

 **Steps to reproduce:**
 1) Create POST request using "https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/api/employees" end point;